VGP/vgp-tools/Core/Library-interface.md

 ```
 typedef struct
   {
-    // these fielde may be set by the user
+    // these fields may be set by the user

     BOOL           isCheckString;      // set if want to validate strings char by char - slows down reading
     I64            codecTrainingSize;  // number of bytes to see before building codec - default 100k - can set before writing